tracyghz/HTML-CSS-and-JavaScript/README.md

 # HTML-CSS-and-JavaScript
-The first course in full stack web development specialization from Coursera
+All three assignments for the first course in full stack web develpment specialization.